Scaling Vision-based End-to-End Driving with Multi-View Attention Learning: Related Work

-On the other hand, as CILRS, we use the current ego-vehicle speed and high-level navigation commands as input signals to the model.
+Like CILRS, we use the current ego-vehicle speed and high-level navigation commands as input signals to the model.
 However, unlike CILRS, we also consider left/right lane changes as possible command values at testing time.
-Note that some supervised methods such as MILE, instead of processing a high-level navigation command, use as input the road shape pattern to be expected according to the current position of the ego-vehicle.
+Note that some supervised methods such as MILE use as input the road shape pattern to be expected according to the current position of the ego-vehicle, instead of processing a high-level navigation command.
 Given a curve, this pattern can be more or less curved according to the corresponding lane curvature.
 In CILRS and CIL++, high-level commands ({\eg}, \emph{continue} in this lane) are equivalent to those from a navigation system for global planning.
 In fact, such navigation commands together with the ego-vehicle speed are the only information that CIL++ uses beyond the multi-view images.
-This is in contrast with other supervised models such as NEAT \cite{Chitta:2021}, which use explicit traffic light detection at testing time.
+This is in contrast with other models such as NEAT \cite{Chitta:2021}, which use explicit traffic light detection at testing time.

 As we will see, even CIL++ is not using supervision at all, it outperforms RIM and is quite on par with MILE.